 The “Z” scanning pattern occurs when the users land on pages that are not that filled with content, such as landing pages.
 Again, the user first scans the top of the page horizontally starting from the left corner, then goes to the right corner diagonally finishing on the bottom left corner and at the bottom right corner in the end.

-Another useful tactic for call-to-action buttons positioning is placing the button “Above the fold” or at the center of your web layout if the area is not too packed with other elements.
+Another useful tactic for call-to-action button positioning is placing the button “Above the fold” or at the center of your web layout if the area is not too packed with other elements.

 If you try to sell a complex product/solution and the users must digest and understand some information first before making decisions, perhaps placing the button below the fold will bring better results.

-When you offer a clickable CTA button, you have to offer convincing copy about why users should click in the first place.
+Copywriting is another important call-to-action strategy.
+When you offer a clickable CTA button, you have to offer a convincing copy about why users should click in the first place.
 You have to outline the benefits that you offer to your online visitors.
 If people are not convinced, they will not click at all, it is as simple as that.

 Microcopy is another concept that you want to consider if you want to build call-to-action buttons that work.
 This is the tiny text that is a hint for what the users get if they click on the button.